AriaSalvatrice/synth-printer/README.md

 - Reporting your successes and failures
 - Contributing footprints that worked out for you
 - Making the code less bad (but let's keep it simple)

+# Disclaimer

+3D printing synth parts is a fantastic budget alternative to buying professionally milled aluminum pieces, but does not offer the same quality.
+It is the user's responsibility to assess for themself  the quality and safety of their printed parts before using them.
+I disclaim all liability for any damage arising from the use of Synth Printer.

 # Contact